also known as: new birth, born-again

 This word literally means a “new birth.”
-The Greek word so rendered (palingenesia) is used by classical writers with reference to the changes produced by the return of spring.
+The original Greek word is παλινγενεσίᾳ (palingenesia), a word used by classical writers with reference to the changes produced by the return of Spring.

 As to the nature of the change, it consists in the implanting of a new principle or disposition in the soul; the impartation of spiritual life to those who are by nature “dead in trespasses and sins.”

 The necessity of such a change is emphatically affirmed in Scripture (John 3:3; Romans 7:18; 8:7-9; 1 Corinthians 2:14; Ephesians 2:1; 4:21-24).

 In Matthew 19:28 the word regeneration is equivalent to the “restitution of all things” (Acts 3:21).

 And Jesus said to them, “Truly I say to you, that you who have followed Me, in the regeneration when the Son of Man will sit on His glorious throne, you also shall sit upon twelve thrones, judging the twelve tribes of Israel. —Matthew 19:28 NASB